lit/lit.dev/packages/lit-dev-content/site/docs/ssr/authoring.md

 {% labs-disclaimer %}

 Lit's approach to rendering web components in a server environment places some restrictions on component code to achieve efficient server rendering.
-When authoring components, keep in mind these considerations if you your components to be compatible with Lit SSR.
+When authoring components, keep in mind these considerations to ensure they are compatible with Lit SSR.

 Note: The restrictions listed on this page are subject to change as we make improvements to Lit SSR.
 If you would like to see a certain use case supported, please [file an issue](https://github.com/lit/lit/issues/new/choose) or start a [discussion](https://github.com/lit/lit/discussions) thread.